 (2) Bring up something else you’re curious about or would like to share.

-For example, a movie you watched last night, your new archery class, or a trip that’s coming up on your calendar.
+For example, a movie you watched on Netflix last night, your new archery class, or a trip that’s coming up on your calendar.

 Conclusion on How To Keep a First Date Conversation Going

 Now that you know how to keep a first date conversation going, you’ll be able to relax and enjoy the moment on your date so much more easily.

 - Remember there are two conversations: words and proximity/touch.

 - As for words, keep the conversation going through asking and sharing.

 - As for proximity and touch, lead while paying attention to how she’s responding to you.